Skip to main content

 When people use minoxidil on their scalp, they may experience some side effects.
 Because minoxidil works the same way on beard growth, these side effects may also affect the beard area if you use it there.

 In very rare situations, minoxidil on the scalp can be absorbed deeper into your body and cause systemic side effects.
-Stop using minoxidil and contact your provider if you experience a fast heartbeat, dizziness, or chest pain.
+Stop using minoxidil and contact a healthcare professional if you experience a fast heartbeat, dizziness, or chest pain.

 The bottom line

 Minoxidil (Rogaine) is commonly used to treat thinning scalp hair.
 When used on the beard area, it may also help some people grow a thicker and fuller beard.
-More research is needed, but early studies show that people who use minoxidil twice a day on their beard area notice an improvement in beard growth and hair count.
+There’s not much research looking at minoxidil for beard growth, but early studies show that people who use it twice a day notice a thicker and fuller beard.

 It may take up to 4 months before noticing an improvement with minoxidil, so it’s important to use it consistently and to stay patient.
 So far, minoxidil appears safe to use on the beard area, although it’s not FDA approved for that use.
 You may experience some minor side effects, like skin irritation or itching, but serious side effects are very rare.